jlrickert/zet/docs/174/README.md

 # My personal website design

-This is my personal website that will be at https://jlrickert.me.
+This is my personal website that will be at https://jlrickert.me or https://jlrickert.github.io.

+The design of it is to be a retro terminal

 ## Sitemap

+- Home
-- home
+- Zettelkasten
-- zet
+- Blog
-- blog
+- About
-- about
+- Resume
-- portfolio
+- Portfolio
-- contact me
+- Contact me

 ## References